greenelab/deep-review/sections/04_study.md

 advent of deep learning, more complex models were built that provided better predictive accuracy [@tag:Xiong2015_splicing_code
 @tag:Jha2017_integrative_models].
-Importantly, these new approaches can take in not only genomic features, but also tissue identity and CLIP-seq measurements of interactions between splicing factors and RNA, which all improve predictive accuracy.

-The massive improvement seen with deep learning seems to stem from hidden layers being able to create new higher-order “features”, whereas earlier approaches often assumed independence of features and were unable to generalize.
-Higher-order understanding is especially important in splicing, which depends not only on the primary sequence, but also local RNA structure, tissue identity, splicing factor binding, and other currently unknown factors — all of which interact in complex, incompletely characterized ways.
-With new tools to interpret these meta-features, a major focus of current deep learning research, we will soon have the ability to extract a more nuanced biological understanding of splicing — perhaps by interrogating informative hidden nodes within neural networks that take in tissue type as part of the input, or by building separate networks for each tissue type and looking for common versus distinctive nodes [@tag:Qin2017_onehot].
+Importantly, these new approaches can take in multiple kinds of epigenomic measurements, as well as tissue identity and RNA binding partners of splicing factors.
+Deep learning is critical in furthering these kinds of integrative studies where different data types and inputs interact in unpredictable (often nonlinear) ways to create higher-order “features”, compared to earlier approaches that often assumed independence of features or required extensive human fine-tuning.
+Moreover, as in gene expression network analysis, interrogating the hidden nodes within neural networks will likely yield new biological insights into splicing.
+For instance, tissue-specific splicing mechanisms can be inferred by training networks on splicing data from different tissues, then searching for common versus distinctive nodes, a technique employed by Qin et al. for tissue-specific TF binding predictions [@tag:Qin2017_onehot].

 A parallel effort has been to use more data with simpler models.
-An exhaustive study using readouts of splicing for millions of synthetic intronic sequences was able to describe motifs that influence the strength of alternative splice sites [@tag:Rosenberg2015_synthetic_seqs].
-Interestingly, they built a simple linear model using hexamer motif frequencies that successfully generalized to exon skipping: in a limited analysis using SNPs from three genes, it predicted exon skipping with three times the accuracy of Xiong et al.’s framework.
-This case is instructive in that clever sources of data, not just more powerful models, can lead to novel insights.
+An exhaustive study using readouts of splicing for millions of synthetic intronic sequences uncovered motifs that influence the strength of alternative splice sites [@tag:Rosenberg2015_synthetic_seqs].
+Interestingly, they built a simple linear model using hexamer motif frequencies that successfully generalized to exon
+skipping: in a limited analysis using SNPs from three genes, it predicted exon skipping with three times the accuracy of Xiong et al.’s deep learning-based framework.
+This case is instructive in that clever sources of data, not just more descriptive models, are still critical in yielding novel insights.

 We already understand how mis-splicing of a single gene can cause diseases such as Duchenne muscular dystrophy.
-The challenge now is to uncover how alternative splicing genome-wide gives rise to or is involved in complex, non-Mendelian diseases such as autism, schizophrenia, Type 1 diabetes, and multiple sclerosis [@tag:JuanMateu2016_t1d].
-As a proof of concept, Xiong et al.
+The challenge now is to uncover how genome-wide alternative splicing underlies complex, non-Mendelian diseases such as autism, schizophrenia, Type 1 diabetes, and multiple sclerosis [@tag:JuanMateu2016_t1d].
-[@tag:Xiong2015_splicing_code] sequenced five ASD and 12 control samples, each with an average of 42,000 rare variants, and identified 19 genes with neural functions that are mis-spliced.
+As a proof of concept, Xiong et al. [@tag:Xiong2015_splicing_code] sequenced five ASD and 12 control samples, each with an average of 42,000 rare variants, and identified mis-splicing in 19 genes with neural functions.
 Deep learning will allow scientists and clinicians to rapidly profile thousands of unannotated variants for functional effects on splicing and nominate candidates for further investigation.
 Moreover, these nonlinear algorithms can deconvolve the effects of multiple variants on a single splice event without the need to perform combinatorial in vitro experiments.

 Our end goal is to predict an individual’s tissue-specific, exon-specific splicing patterns from their genome sequence and other measurements.
 Knowing exactly which genes are mis-spliced in each tissue could enable a new branch of precision diagnostics that also stratifies patients and suggests targeted therapies to correct splicing defects.
-A continued focus on interpreting the “black box” of deep neural networks, along with integrating more comprehensive and diverse data sources, will likely provide the path forward to a better understanding of the basic determinants of splicing and its links to complex disease, which will lead to novel diagnostics and therapeutics.
+A continued focus on interpreting the “black box” of deep neural networks, along with integrating diverse data sources, will help us better understand the basic determinants of splicing and its links to complex disease, which will lead to novel diagnostics and therapeutics.

 ### Transcription factors and RNA-binding proteins